timescale/docs/use-timescale/data-tiering/manual-tier-chunk.md

 title: Manually Tier data
 excerpt: How to manually tier Timescale data
 product: [ cloud ]
-keywords: [ data tiering, tiering ]
+keywords: [ tiered storage, tiering ]
 tags: [ storage, data management ]
 ---

 # Manually tiering chunks

-Once Data Tiering has been enabled on a service individual chunks from a Hypertable may be tiered to object storage.
+Once tiered storage has been enabled on a service, individual chunks from a Hypertable may be tiered to the low-cost bottomless storage tier.

 Before you start, you need a list of chunks to tier.
 In this example, you use a hypertable called example, and tier chunks older than three days.
 Tiered storage data cannot be modified - so inserts, updates, and deletes will not work on tiered data.
-So make sure that you are not tiering data that is being <\b>actively modified<\b> to tiered storage
+So make sure that you are not tiering data that is being <b>actively modified<\b> to tiered storage

 <Procedure>